colbypainter/mfs-lookup/scenarios.md

 33. S Codes (Per Unit) - HCPCS Codes

 Still TODO:
-Remove the extra CPT codes in the Physician-All table (May be done but double-check, was struggling to get it to save the files)
-Accomodate Anesthesia output to recent results and validate that it looks appropriate in Results Add message/helper tesk functionality
 Set consistent form validation
-Check on that crazy outlier thing Drema mentioned Hitting enter breaks it.
+Check on the outlier thing Drema mentioned
-Fix anesthesia results to hide plus sign when there is no P modifier
+Hitting enter breaks it.

 NICE TO HAVE:
 Rewrite the code for Modifiers so I'm not storing the code + modifier in the JSON file.
 That's bad.